 Buying a Home To Save On Rent

 Whom do you get it from seems to make a difference.
-If I get a free or subsidized apartment from an employer, that’s non-cash income.
+If I get a free or subsidized apartment from my employer, that’s non-cash income.
 If I have to buy the apartment myself, it feels like just prepaying rent.

 Even if you see rent savings as income, you also have to consider whether you’d pay the full market rent if you didn’t buy.
 If a home similar to yours rents for $3,000 a month, would you pay $3,000 to rent your current home?
 I wouldn’t.
 I would rent a smaller place for less.